 with movies and been a popular doing “guest appearances “ on popular TV programs.

-Born Vancouver, British Columbia.
-This author published her first work while still a teenager!
+Lau.
+Born July 2, 1971 Vancouver, British Columbia.
+This author published her 1st work while still a teenager!
 At

-In 1989 she recorded her experiences as a street kid in Vancouver in a best selling
+In 1989 she recorded her experiences as a street kid in a best selling

 work, Runaway: Diary of a Street Kid.
 The book was made into a movie for